joedeboom/ts-sidecar/README.md

 3. **Further Configuration**:
    - You can customize the `service.json` file within the `config` directory if additional configuration specific to your service is required.
    - Ensure the `TS_CERT_DOMAIN` environment variable is properly set within your infrastructure to resolve certificates.

----

-## Troubleshooting

-- **Directory Permissions**: Make sure you have sufficient permissions to create directories and files in the specified Docker directory.
-- **Python Errors**: Verify that you're using Python 3.x as the script may not be compatible with Python 2.x.
-- **Docker Compose Issues**: If the Docker Compose file doesn't work as expected, double-check the generated service names and network configuration.

----

-## License

-This project is provided under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-Happy containerizing!